kbutev/NotABadPlayer-Android/README.md

 Design patterns:

-* Delegate - presenters and their views are delegates, both handling requests and forwarding them to each other, views are the responders to user input, who forward those events to the presenters, who, based on decision making, may or may not forward some action to their views
+* Delegate - presenters and their views are delegates, both handling requests and forwarding them to each other, views are the responders to user input, who forward those events to the presenters, who, based on decision making, may or may not forward an action to their views

 * Observer - some interface is updated trough a Looper singleton service, that notifies their observers when the timer elapses a specific interval; audio player notifies their observers when the audio state changes (start, pause, etc...)